-SLI and their third-party certified hardware test laboratory, NTS Longmont (formerly EMC Integrity), performed an analysis and review of the Verity Voting 2.2 voting system hardware component, namely Verity Scan with optional modem
+SLI and their third-party certified hardware test laboratory, NTS Longmont (formerly EMC Integrity), performed an analysis and review of the Verity Scan with optional modem.
+All other Verity Voting components were unchanged from previous campaigns, and thus not subjected to hardware testing.